-Local residents and experts raised concerns about the extent to which the municipal and district governments were committed to heritage conservation, and the discussions in this chapter show that heritage and culture were the two keywords that the local leadership also advocated throughout the years.
+Local residents and experts raised concerns about the extent to which the municipal and district governments were committed to heritage conservation, and the discussions in this chapter shows that heritage and culture were the two keywords that the local leadership also advocated throughout the years.
 As exposed by the emphasis on Shanghai's Xintiandi model, however, the urban vision for Enning Road held by the local leadership was devoid of original local residents and would not prevent the selective demolition of historic buildings.
-The Xintiandi model was not necessarily about preserving existing architecture but selectively demolishing historic buildings and converting survived buildings into adaptive re-use (Wang 2011).
+The Xintiandi model was not necessarily about preserving existing architecture but selectively demolishing historic buildings and converting surviving buildings into adaptive reuse (Wang 2011).

-The municipal government's latest shift towards favouring Beijing's Nanluoguxiang model may be regarded as a positive shift, given the less emphasis on wholesale clearance and demolition.
+Beijing's Qianmen area had also undergone the demolition of historic buildings, only to be reconstructed to resemble historic appearances, the process often referred to by local people as "fake over".
+It is likely that this may also happen to those "preserved" buildings in the Enning Road redevelopment site.
+The municipal government's recent shift towards favouring Beijing's Nanluoguxiang model may be regarded as a positive shift, given the lower emphasis on wholesale clearance and demolition.
 This may be regarded as the "maturing" of urban planning processes, influenced by the stubborn actions on the part of local residents.

-However, the Nanluoguxiang model was a negotiated outcome between the local state and a faction of real estate capital under the mounting pressure for conserving historic heritage adjacent to the Forbidden City (Shin 2010).
+However, the Nanluoguxiang model was a negotiated outcome between the local state and a faction of real estate capital under mounting pressure for conserving historic heritage adjacent to the Forbidden City (Shin 2010).
 The precondition was the designation of 25 conservation districts by the municipal government.
 As for Guangzhou, the Guangzhou Municipal Planning Bureau made a public announcement in January 2012 for the designation of 48 historic cultural districts (Guangzhou Municipal Planning Bureau 2012).
 Almost half of the Enning Road redevelopment site was excluded from the designation, suggesting that demolition would take place as originally planned by the district government.

 Some of the key intervention areas identified in the June 2011 Plan (Fig. 12.3) turned out to be in the core conservation areas but were still to experience major demolition as confirmed by the revised demolition notice announced in March 2012.
+Even if some historic buildings survive demolition, their refurbishment to accommodate tourism and cultural activities after redevelopment also indicates that any remaining privately owned residential dwellings would be under the pressure of commercialisation (Wang 2011).

-The critical examination of the Enning Road redevelopment project shows us how the combination of developmental potential of places with the local leadership's urban vision would render local residents' voices and participation ineffective.
+Critical examination of the Enning Road redevelopment project shows us how the combination of the developmental potential of places together with the local leadership's urban vision would render local residents' voices and participation ineffective.
 While other cities in the developing world see the emergence of various forms of urban planning practices ranging from the appropriation of state power through the privatisation of planning (Shatkin 2008) or the jump-scale of local grassroots organisations to form horizontal networks transcending local boundaries (Appadurai 2002), China's planning processes are more prone to being utilised as a means to legitimise state-led urban projects that have strong entrepreneurial orientation (Wu 2007).